 How to cook a whole frozen chicken in oven perfectly is here!
-Tender moist started as frozen whole chicken in oven baked with crispy skin and tons of flavor.
+Tender and moist right out of the freezer, baked with crispy skin and tons of flavor.
 Cooking frozen chicken breast in oven is great for you two but the whole bird will feed your family.

 Frozen Chicken in Oven